Map Loading... Scroll Down

 Residency and Filing Requirements

-In South Dakota, to file for divorce, at least one spouse must meet the residency requirement.
-This means that either the person filing for divorce or their spouse must have been a resident of South Dakota for at least six months immediately before filing.
+In South Dakota, at least one spouse must meet the residency requirement to file for divorce.
+This means that either the person filing for divorce or their spouse must have lived in South Dakota for at least six months immediately before filing.

 This requirement ensures that the state has jurisdiction over the divorce proceedings.
 If neither spouse meets this criterion, they will need to wait until they fulfill the residency period before initiating the divorce process in South Dakota.